 Did you know that there are over 3.1 million dogs in shelters throughout the U.S?
 This number is sadly growing, not decreasing.
 It's now estimated that a total of 5,500 dogs are euthanized everyday due to lack of resources and folks who choose to shop instead of adopt.
 Though these statistics may seem glum, we have the power to do something about this!
 And at PetHub, with our mission to keep every family's pets safe, happy, and home for life, we are taking the first steps!

-Why pay an exorbitant amount of your hard-earned money on puppy mills when there are dogs in need near you, that are affordable and just waiting for their forever homes.
+Why pay an exorbitant amount of your hard-earned money on a pet from puppy mills when there are dogs in need near you, that are affordable and just waiting for their forever homes.
 YOU have the power to make a difference by adopting shelter pets!

 Click their names to be directed to even more info about these adorable ladies and gents!